cdapio/cdap/cdap-docs/integrations/source/squirrel.rst

    *SquirrelSQL*.
 #.
 We can now create an alias to connect to a running instance of CDAP.
 Open the ``Aliases`` pane, and click on
    the ``+`` icon to create a new alias.
 #.
-In this example, we are going to connect to a standalone CDAP from the SDK.
+In this example, we are going to connect to a Standalone CDAP from the SDK.
    The name of our alias will be ``CDAP Standalone``.
 Select the ``CDAP Driver`` in the list of available drivers.
 Our URL will be ``jdbc:cdap://localhost:11015``.
 Our standalone instance does not require an authentication token, but if yours requires one, HTML-encode your token